Inside Starbase, Elon Musk’s Controversial New City

 Image: Built In / Shutterstock

-Starbase is a newly incorporated Texas city that doubles as the headquarters for SpaceX, an aerospace company founded by Elon Musk.
-The 1.5–square-mile municipality includes a rocket launch site, manufacturing facilities and fewer than 300 SpaceX employees living in modest houses and Airstream trailers.
+Starbase is a Texas city that doubles as the headquarters for SpaceX, an aerospace company founded by Elon Musk.
+Incorporated in May 2025, the 1.5–square-mile municipality includes a rocket launch site, manufacturing facilities and fewer than 300 SpaceX employees living in modest houses and Airstream trailers.
 Following a near-unanimous vote — largely by SpaceX workers — Starbase officially became a city in May 2025.
 Now, plans are underway to expand it into a full-fledged company town, with additional housing, stores and restaurants to accommodate more workers, who currently commute 40 minutes from Brownsville.

 But SpaceX’s growth has upset other local residents who worry about the adverse effects that Starbase is having on the environment, wildlife and public beach access.
 They’re concerned this newfound autonomy will exacerbate those issues, just as the company was given the green light to increase from five to 25 rocket launches per year.